 entity_id value) and at least two of those records should have the same

 created_in values.
-With this, the Staging-scheduled updates would not be displayed in Magento Admin; you would only see the empty Scheduled Changes block.
+With this, the Staging-scheduled updates would not be displayed in the Commerce Admin; you would only see the empty Scheduled Changes block.

 Steps to verify

 - Access the catalog_category_entity table in your database.

 - Filter entities by entity_id, with entity_id identifying the affected category.

 - If the values in the created_in column are the same for different entries with the same entity_id, that's our case.
 Normally, the